 Is anyone out there still performing bulk RNA-Seq?
-I am sure that it is far from dying out, but judging by what scientists talk about and report on, single cell RNA sequencing (scRNA-Seq) has become the new norm.
+I am sure that it is far from dying out but judging by what scientists talk about and report on, single cell RNA sequencing (scRNA-Seq) has become the new norm.

 Although, when you think about it, it can hardly be called a novel approach.
 The first manuscript on scRNA-Seq was published in 2009 (Tang F, et al. 2009), but you may be surprised to hear that the basic principles were described in the 1990s (seminal works by Paul Coleman and Norman Iscove).
 That decade (or three) is quite negligible for a geologist, but in terms of molecular biology, scRNA-Seq is getting gray hair.
-In comparison, bioinformatic analysis of scRNA-Seq data has yet to mature and there is no consensus in the community.
+In comparison, bioinformatics analysis of scRNA-Seq data has yet to mature and there is no consensus in the community.

 Single Cell analysis is a larger topic than what is possible in a single blog post.
 To break it down into bite-size reading, we’ll talk about each step in a separate blog post.

 Step One: Clear the Path for Clean Single Cell Analysis